ShuyiYang1/ShuyiYang1.github.io/_pages/about.md

 Research Interest
 ======
-My research focuses on biostatistics and genetics.
-My work involves developing and applying statistical methods to analyze gene pair co-expression patterns across cell temporal trajectory and spatial scales.

-My work utilizes single-cell RNA sequencing (scRNAseq) data to track how gene relationships shift as cells progress through developmental stages or respond to environmental cues.
-By combining advanced techniques in biostatistics and genetics, I aim to unravel the complexities of cellular behavior and gene regulation, providing insights that are crucial for understanding development, tissue organization, and disease mechanisms.
+My research focuses on biostatistics and genetics, where I develop and apply statistical methods to analyze gene pair co-expression patterns across cell temporal trajectory and spatial scales.
+My work utilizes single-cell RNA sequencing (scRNAseq) data to track how gene pair relationships shift as cells progress through developmental stages.
+A significant aspect of my work involves addressing the challenges of analyzing scRNAseq data, including its zero-inflated nature and over-dispersion, to ensure accurate modeling of complex gene regulations.

 Publications
 ------